After Facial Reconstructive Surgery

 Swelling is an individual phenomenon.
 Most patients will experience some swelling following any type of surgery.
 Swelling peaks approximately four days following surgery and then beings to recede.
 The first seventy percent of the swelling will usually recede by approximately two weeks following surgery, and the last thirty percent of the swelling takes approximately twelve to eighteen weeks to reverse.

 In most cases, you may minimize the amount of swelling by applying ice to the areas of surgery on your face for the first twelve to eighteen hours and you should also keep your head elevated.
 If you had surgery on both sides, switch the ice pack from one side to the other every 30-minutes.
 If your swelling is secondary to an infection, do not use an ice pack.

-Ice may still be used after the eighteen hour initial post-operative period if that you makes you feel better.
-You may also use heat following this, if that makes you feel better.
+Ice may still be used after the eighteen-hour initial post-operative period if that makes you feel better.
+You may also use heat following this if that makes you feel better.
 Remember, the use of ice in the immediate post-operative period is very important with respect to reducing the amount of swelling you may experience.

 The swelling may make it difficult to open your mouth wide.
 However, we do encourage you to open your mouth and move your jaw as directed by your doctor to prevent the muscles from becoming still and frozen.

 Yes.
 Following oral surgery and head/neck surgery, patients will develop an increased oral temperature.
 This is secondary to an increase in the metabolic rate of the healing tissues.
 You should not be concerned about the elevated temperature unless the fever goes above 101.5 degrees.
 If it does, please call the office.